OWASP/raider/docs/overview/raider.rst

 How does Raider work?
 ---------------------

-**Raider** treats the authentication as a :term:`finite state machine`.
-Each authentication step is a different :term:`stage`, with its own inputs and outputs.
+**Raider** treats the HTTP process as a :term:`finite state machine`.
+Each step is a different :term:`Flow`, with its own inputs and outputs.
 Those can be cookies, headers, CSRF tokens, or other pieces of information.

 Each application needs its own configuration directory for **Raider** to work.
-The configuration is written in `Hylang
+The configuration is written in `hylang
 <https://docs.hylang.org/>`_.
 The language choice was done for
-multiple reasons, mainly because it's a Lisp dialect embedded in Python.
+multiple reasons, mainly because it's a LISP dialect embedded in Python.

-:ref:`Using Lisp was necessarily <why_lisp>` since sometimes the authentication can get quite complex, and using a static configuration file would've not been enough to cover all the details.
-Lisp makes it easy to combine code and data, which is exactly what was needed here.
+:ref:`Using LISP was necessarily <why_lisp>` since sometimes the HTTP processes can get quite complex, and using a static configuration file would've not been enough to cover all the details.
+LISP makes it easy to combine code and data, which is exactly what was needed here.

 By using a real programming language as a configuration file gives **Raider** a lot of power, and :ref:`with great power comes great responsibility <faq_eval>`.
 Theoretically one can write entire malware inside the application configuration file, which means you should be careful what's being executed, and **not to use configuration files from sources you don't trust**. **Raider** will evaluate everything inside the ``.hy`` files, which means if you're not careful you could shoot yourself in the foot and break something on your system.

 Features